 During weekly teaching conferences, fellows are exposed to the presentation and interpretation of research data by clinical researchers and laboratory investigators.
 At the weekly Research Seminars, faculty and visiting speakers present and discuss their research.
 Visiting speakers often meet with the fellows in lunchtime discussion sessions.
 Beginning in late fall of their first year, trainees attend a series of special presentations given by laboratory and clinical research-oriented investigators.
 These sessions are designed to familiarize the fellows with specific research conducted throughout the Program’s many laboratories.
-Physician-scientists in the 46 laboratories of the Cancer and Hematology Centers perform research in molecular oncology, cancer genetics, cancer genomics, cell and gene therapy, pharmacology and experimental therapeutics, neuro-oncology, tumor immunology, transplantation and stem cell biology, and hematology.
-Learn more about our research areas in hematology/oncology
+Physicians and scientists in the 47 laboratories of the Cancer and Hematology Centers perform research in molecular oncology, precision oncology, immunotherapy, cancer genetics, cancer genomics, cell and gene therapy, pharmacology and experimental therapeutics, neuro-oncology, tumor immunology, transplantation and stem cell biology, and hematology.
+Learn more about our research areas in hematology/oncology.

 During the subsequent two to three months, fellows make individual appointments with selected faculty members of their choice to discuss future research opportunities.
 Fellows may also explore research opportunities within other research groups and laboratories throughout BCM and the Texas Medical Center.
-By the end of May of their first year, with guidance from their clinical mentor, the fellowship leadership, and their Scholarship Oversight Committee, each fellow selects a research mentor and laboratory or clinical research project.
+By the end of May of their first year, with guidance from their clinical mentor, Section Chief, and the fellowship leadership, each fellow selects a research mentor and laboratory or clinical research project.

-Excellent mentorship is a hallmark of this fellowship training program.
-Fellows receive in-depth training in their selected clinical or basic research interest under the mentorship of a committed senior faculty research mentor.
-Senior faculty mentors are dedicated to ensuring that each fellow receives the guidance and direction necessary to develop a successful career in academic pediatric hematology-oncology.
+Excellent mentorship is a hallmark of our fellowship training program.
+Fellows receive individualized in-depth training in their selected clinical or basic research interest under the mentorship of a committed faculty research mentor.
+These research mentors are dedicated to ensuring that each fellow receives the guidance and direction necessary to develop a successful career in academic Pediatric Hematology-Oncology.
 Fellows are responsible for carrying out an independent research project.
-They receive support from a faculty advisory committee (the Scholarship Oversight Committee).
-This committee, which includes the research mentor and additional faculty members with expertise in the fellow’s area of research, meets with the fellow twice each year to provide the fellow a productive and successful research experience.
+They receive support from their Scholarship Oversight Committee, a faculty advisory committee which is personalized for each fellow to include the fellow’s research mentor and additional faculty members with expertise in the fellow’s area of research and convenes formally with the fellow to ensure a productive and successful research experience.